Azure-Samples/azure-stack-edge-deploy-vms/Scripts/IotEdgeScript/README.md

 - Azure subscription to use for your Azure Stack Edge resources.
 - Resource group to use to manage the resources.
 - Azure PowerShell.
-- Script - `MyScript.py` - stored in a convenient location on your local system.
+- Download the `MyScript.py` script and store it in a convenient location on your local system.

 ### Install Azure PowerShell